-The Company is relying on its Directors and Officers to identify, evaluate and advance its exploration and evaluation assets.
-The success of the Company is dependent upon the efforts and abilities of its Directors and Officers.
-The loss of any of its Directors or Officers could have a material adverse effect upon the business and prospects of the Company.
+The Company is relying on its Directors, Officers and consultants to identify, evaluate and advance its exploration and evaluation assets.
+The success of the Company is dependent upon the efforts and abilities of its Directors, Officers and consultants.
+The loss of any of its Directors, Officers and consultants could have a material adverse effect upon the business and prospects of the Company.